SharkBait80/EKSContainerLab/module-6/README.md

 ![Adding Docker support from Visual Studios](/images/module-6/AddDockerSupport-2.jpg)

 Visual Studio should have created a Dockerfile for you.
-The next step is to run the application in a container, following [this guide](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container#create-a-container).
+The next step is to run the application in a container, following [this guide](https://docs.microsoft.com/en-us/dotnet/core/docker/build-container#create-the-dockerfile).

+Tips:

+_The application expects an input file which isn't copied into the Docker image by default.
+How can you get this copied into the right location?_

+_You might see errors like 'duplicate assembly information', which is caused by the presence of an AssemblyInfo.cs file in your project having updated from .NET to .NET Core.
+You should delete this to prevent them from being included in the build._

 ## Next